davideliason/starwarsinfo_api_react_redux/README.md

 ### Goal:

 Build react + redux infrastructure to display info.
 Behind the scenes, grab data from API.
-Front-end only for version one.

 ### Learning Mission:

 Working with cloud-based data is an important conceptual piece of a bigger project that I'm working on for Maker's Faire, called [IoT Empoering Me](http://www.mysticmonklabs.com/iotempoweringme) - an IoT + App product to empower individuals within the community.

+- Version one with be front-end UI emphasis.
 - Version two will be for building a Native app.
-- Version three will tie in back-end DB, possible routing using express and node.
+- Version three will tie in data persistence, possible routing using express and node.

 ### Practicuum: